 From time to time parties may consider an adjudicator has breached our code of ethics and wish to complain.
 A complaint must be in writing, allege a breach of the code of ethics and not seek to raise issues of law or jurisdiction or to re-agitate issues which were the subject of the adjudication.

 Complaints must be in writing and contain full particulars of the allegations together with any supporting documentation.
 A copy of the complaint will be made available to the other party to the adjudication so their views may be provided.
 If the complaint is one that Adjudicate Today has power to consider, then it will be referred to the Adjudication Competency Assessment Panel.
-This panel consists of at least two adjudicators, including the chief adjudicator and trainer unless he is the subject of the complaint in which case another senior adjudicator shall take his place.
+This panel consists of at least two adjudicators, including a chief adjudicator.
 Each member of the panel considers the complaint independently and prepares a written report on the papers.
 These reports are referred to the adjudicator for any submission they choose to make.
 The reports, the original complaint and any response from the adjudicator are provided to the Managing Director who will respond in writing to the complainant.
 If appropriate, the government regulator for the applicable State will be informed of the complaint and the outcome.

 This process is time intense and exhaustive.
 It generally completes within six (6) weeks of receipt of the original written complaint.